$135.00

 Material: Acrylic on Board.

-Size: 10″ x 10″
+Size: 12″ x 12″

 Strength in Numbers is a painting that commands attention with its bold, unflinching gaze.
-A group of abstracted faces confronts the viewer head-on, each with its personality, yet unified in their collective stance.
+A group of abstracted faces confronts the viewer head-on, each with its own personality, yet unified in its collective stance.
 The figures do not retreat or soften—their defiance is palpable.
 This work highlights the psychological and political power of standing together, as well as the potential energy that arises when individuals become part of a collective.

 The flattened, fragmented forms—evocative of Cubist and Neo-Expressionist traditions—underscore the complex identities that exist within any group.
 Their faces are fractured, brightly colored, and layered with emotional intensity, yet they are fused into a cohesive force.
 The piece suggests that, in numbers, people gain not only visibility but also power—power to protect, to protest, and to demand justice.
 However, it also quietly warns that the same power, when untethered from morality, can become intimidating, oppressive, or violent.